 22. The Ultimate Mobile Workbench

 This workbench has just about everything that you need in a nice mobile package.
 It has lots of storage space.
 And yes, this workbench rolls too.

-But what is even better is that it has additional workspace that is collapsible so you can use it when needed.
+But what is even better is that it has an additional workspace that is collapsible so you can use it when needed.
 But also collapse it for easy storage of the workbench.
 Does this sound like what you’ve been looking for?
 Well, then check it out.

 23. Flip Top Workbench

 This flip top workbench is another one that just makes you utter the words, “Cool!”
-The reason is because you store whatever large tool you need underneath.
+The reason is that you store whatever large tool you need underneath.
 Then you flip it over when you want to use it.

 24. Workbench On A Budget

 So a lot of people find themselves working on a tight budget when building something like a workbench.
 I mean, it is important and you do use it.
-But you really don’t want to spend hundreds of dollars in building it.
+But you really don’t want to spend hundreds of dollars on building it.
 If that was the case, you’d probably just buy one.

 So this workbench is really awesome because they give you a detailed materials list and detailed plans to help you with the build.
 But they also teach you how to Build this workbench ›on a budget.
 So have no fear.
 Even if your budget is small, your workbench doesn’t have to be.